mscharmann/privacy-rarefaction/README.md

 samtools idxstats
 python --version
 ```
 Download or clone this repository to your machine.
-Then navigate to that directory on the commandline, and unpack the example data:
+Then navigate to that directory on the commandline:
 ```
 git clone https://github.com/mscharmann/privacy-rarefaction
 cd privacy-rarefaction